jdiehl/async-network/README.md

 ## Examples

 Examples are located in `Examples/`.
-Install AsyncNetwork as a shared framework before running an example.
+Run `pod install` on each of the demo directories to install dependencies.

 ### Broadcaster